GboyeStack-Robotics-ML-Engineer/Elevvo/README.md

-# Internship Projects at Eleevo Pathways
+# Internship Projects at Elevvo Pathways

 This repository contains the Jupyter notebooks for the four major tasks completed during my internship at Eleevo Pathways.
 Each notebook details a machine learning project, from data exploration and preprocessing to model building and evaluation.